 Thanks to its gorgeous sandy beaches, Wales’ Gower Peninsula has long been a popular staycation destination during the summer months.
 But it’s also a wonderful place to visit in September, when crowds are fewer and the beaches and cliffs are pretty much deserted.

-If you’re a keen walker, you might be interested in visiting Gower from September 7th–15th this year for the Gower Walking Festival.
-The festival has run since 2005 and it’s all about celebrating the natural beauty and rich heritage of this special part of the country.
-With 33 glorious walks scheduled, there’s something for all abilities – from gentle strolls to more challenging treks.
+If you’re a keen walker, you might be interested in visiting Gower from September 6th–14th this year for the Gower Walking Festival.
+The festival has run since 2004, and it’s all about celebrating the area’s natural beauty and rich heritage.
+With more than 30 glorious walks scheduled, there’s something for all abilities – from gentle strolls to more challenging treks.

 The walks are designed to be social and include stops to allow people to talk or enjoy lunch together.
-There are women’s walks, where participants can share their health and menopause experiences; history walks, which include visits to castles, forts, and deserted villages; foraging walks, where you learn about local edible plants; and pub walks, where you stop for plenty of refreshments!
+There are women’s walks, where participants can share their health and menopause experiences; historical ones, which include visits to castles, forts, and deserted villages; foraging ones, where you learn about local edible plants; and pub walks, where you stop for plenty of refreshments!

 7. Experience traditional Irish music, Belfast